istareatscreens/TTT_TG/README.md

 ### Info

 Server structure is fairly simple.
 SocketServer.php opens the websocket connection, handles disconnects and recieves requests.
-MessageHandler class handles/validates requests directed from connected clients, ClientHandler class keeps track of each session and its connection.
-Handling of client disconnecting from multiple game is handled by the MySQL database.
+MessageHandler.php handles/validates requests directed from connected clients, ClientHandler.php keeps track of each session and its connection.
+Handling of client disconnection from multiple games is handled by the MySQL database.

 ### Client